Syncing 10,000 leads/mo? GET A DEMO

 4. Qualifying your audiences

 Another way to optimize your earnings is by focusing on your audiences.
-Leveraging first-party data and Lookalike Audiences are two features to consider for better targeting.
+Leveraging first-party data and lookalike audiences are two features to consider for better targeting.
 However, you should avoid over-segmentation in order to provide Facebook with sufficient data.

 With LeadsBridge, you can also integrate your CRM or autoresponder with Facebook.
-This data bridge uploads your customer list directly to Facebook in order to automatically generate Custom Audiences.
+This data bridge uploads your customer list directly to Facebook in order to automatically generate custom audiences.

 5. Using different customer journeys